[ Printer Friendly Version ] [ Report Abuse ]

 “Why not?” she whispered imploringly.

 “You are one of the only truly good people I know.
 Part of that is because you feel so deeply.
-To hear you talk in such a way is like blasphemy,” he said sharply.
+I know how much life can hurt.
+Trust me.
+But if you don’t let yourself feel anything, you turn to stone.
+And then what’s the point?” he said.

 “Giving in seems so much easier—”